 JUMP into STEM engages university and college professors from architecture, engineering, computer science, and other departments to promote JUMP into STEM Challenges as either a modular component for course work or extracurricular development opportunities.
 A successful pilot ran January – March 2018, culminating in selection of a winner invited to ORNL for a paid-summer internship.

 Moving forward, ORNL is collaborating with the National Renewable Energy Laboratory (NREL) to offer JUMP into STEM Challenges that will culminate in a Final Event competition to select and award up to 6 paid summer internships at ORNL or NREL.
-Reaching women and minorities will be a specific marketing and review criteria focus.
-Review the ORNL and NREL Internship Programs for more information.
+Be sure to visit the JUMP into STEM Terms and Conditions for specific rules and requirements.
+Also review the HERE and BTMSIP application criteria.